jbrussell/MINEOS_synthetics/FORTRAN/README_apple_silicon.md

 This will remove existing libraries and compile all new libraries compatible with the same architecture as gfortran.

-b) Move back one directory and rename ./bin so you can check at the end that all executables were created successfully. cd .. mv ./bin ./bin_save
+b) Move back one directory and rename ./bin so you can check at the end that all executables were created successfully.

+    cd ..
+    mv ./bin ./bin_save

 c) Next compile MINEOS and idagrn executables.
-Run the shell script: sudo ./makeall_M2chip.sh
+Run the shell script:

+    sudo ./makeall_M2chip.sh

-If done correctly, all files should appear in ./bin and you can delete the saved version rm -r ./bin_save
+If done correctly, all files should appear in ./bin, and you can delete the saved version:

+    rm -r ./bin_save